-If you run the trial version of MMC, MMC is running as an app deployed by the Mule ESB server it is bundled with.
+If MMC is running as an app deployed by the Mule server it is bundled with.
 By default it listens on port 8585.
 To modify MMC’s listening port, follow the steps below.

-Ensure that the Mule ESB server is not running.
+Ensure that the Mule server is not running.